marbfree/PWA-Text-Editor/README.md

 [Questions](#questions)

 ## Installation
   Clone the repository and in the terminal type in the command npm i, to install packages.
-Then type npm build and finally npm run start:dev.
+Then type npm run start to start the backend and serve the client.
 Navigate to localhost:3000 to view the app locally.
 To run the app offline, click the install button to download to your computer.

 ## Usage
   Type in the editor notes and code for your review or edits later.
 Check out the deployed app here: